awakcon1234/BoatRacing/README.md

  - Race permissions: split by subcommand.
 Players can `join`, `leave`, and `status` by default; admin actions `open|start|force|stop` require `boatracing.race.admin` (or `boatracing.setup`).
 - Pit area and checkpoints are now optional.
 Track readiness only requires at least one start slot and a finish line; the wizard labels Pit area and Checkpoints as “(optional)” and lets you skip them.
 - Removed “Save as…” from the Tracks GUI (create/select, delete, and reapply remain).
+ - New: live in‑race scoreboard per participant showing Lap, Checkpoints, and Elapsed Time.
+ - New: crossing the pit area counts as finish for lap counting once all lap checkpoints are completed (still applies pit penalty when enabled).

 ## Features
 - Teams GUI: list, view, member profile, leave confirmations; optional member Rename/Change color/Disband (config‑gated) with team notifications